Nepeta cataria

 Catnip Care

-Plant in well-drained soil and at least 6 hours of sun for best aroma and bloom.
-It tolerates poorer soils and dry conditions once established.
+Plant in well-drained soil with at least six hours of direct sun for best growth and flowering.
+It adapts to average soils and tolerates lean conditions.

-Shear after the first flush of flowers to encourage compact growth and rebloom.
-Deadhead to limit self-seeding if you don’t want volunteers.
+Shear plants lightly after the first bloom cycle to encourage compact regrowth and continued flowering.
+Deadhead if you wish to limit self-seeding.

 Size